Drug and Alcohol Testing Guide

 Driving under the influence: Be ready for changes in the law.

-The public generally does not understand the 35 mg/100mlbreath drink/drive limit due to the residual levels in blood alcohol being dependent upon variable factors from weight and gender to stress levels.
-In Scotland, lower allowable alcohol levels have been reduced to an amount which effectively means drinking any amount could result in a positive breath test with a roadside breathalyser.
-This has slashed the levels of drink driving, and so the UK will be following this change shortly.
-New laws will also allow more roadside drug testing.
+People often struggle to understand the current English 35 mg/100mlbreath drink/drive limit.
+Just sticking to one or two drinks does not necessarily work, due to the alcohol levels found in blood being dependent upon variable factors i.e. weight, gender, health or even stress levels.
+In Scotland, blood/alcohol limits were reduced some years ago to an amount which meant that drinking even one unit could result in a positive breath test with a roadside breathalyser.
+This has slashed their levels of drink driving, and so the government are likely to be introducing the same limits to England soon.
+At the same time, new laws will also allow more roadside drugs testing.

 Workplace Wellness with drug and alcohol testing

-A drug and alcohol workplace testing programme will have wider benefits than you think.
-Enacted correctly, a clear drug and alcohol policy and testing regime may well lead to a happier and more productive workplace, where people are more invested and confident in their safety.
+A drugs and alcohol workplace testing programme will have wider benefits than you think.
+Enacted correctly, a clear drugs and alcohol policy and testing regime may well lead to a happier and more productive workplace, where people are more invested and confident in their safety.

-What you will get from the Drug & Alcohol Safety Guide, from Anchor Safety:
+What you will get from the Drug and Alcohol Testing Guide, from Anchor Safety:

-• Understand workplace breathalysers, onsite drug screening and how and when to implement worksite drug and alcohol testing.
+- Understand workplace breathalysers, onsite drugs screening and how and when to implement worksite drugs and alcohol testing.